shivannis/xandr-docs-public/xandr-docs/articles/monetize/best-practices-for-submitting-creatives-for-audit.md

   the course of the day maintains the health of our audit queue and allows us to deliver on our SLA for all members.
 Bulk submissions can cause audit delays for all members on the platform, including you.
-If a bulk submission is too large, Xandr will de-prioritize it to reduce delays across the ecosystem.
+If a bulk submission is too large, Microsoft Advertising will de-prioritize it to reduce delays across the ecosystem.
 This causes delays in audit times of the de-prioritized creatives.

 - Avoid automated submissions.

-  Xandr highly discourages using scripts that automatically submit creatives for audit.
-We have found that this practice leads to complications for both Xandr and its clients.
+  Microsoft Advertising highly discourages using scripts that automatically submit creatives for audit.
+We have found that this practice leads to complications for both Microsoft Advertising and its clients.

   Bulk submissions can occur as a result of glitches in these scripts.